 To preserve the wetlands for the benefit of people and wildlife, we work with communities to sustainably manage Bangweulu’s resources.
 Through implementing health and education programmes and community development projects to enhance local livelihoods, we position Bangweulu as the nucleus of a growing conservation-led economy.

 Bangweulu is the largest employer in the region.
 The management team has grown considerably over the years, especially with the employment of the village scouts, all of whom benefit from the reliable remuneration their jobs provide.

 A Community Development Fund has provided financial resources to support several important infrastructure projects.
 These include the renovation of health facilities; the creation of teacher housing; and a new marketplace building.
-A Reproductive Health Programme launched in 2016, receiving overwhelming support from communities, and five years later it is still going strong.
+A Reproductive Health Programme launched in 2016, receiving overwhelming support from communities, and six years later, Bangweulu has partnered with Charlize Theron Africa Outreach Project (CTAOP) to continue to promote reproductive health programmes.
 The programme works with local Chiefdoms to conduct family planning sessions and reproductive health and awareness programmes; it also includes mobile health clinics.

 With fishing being one of the main sources of revenue and protein for Bangweulu’s communities, it is essential that this resource is protected in a way that allows people to harvest without depleting supplies.
 Community sensitisation programmes to promote fishery regulations have heralded excellent results regarding compliance with a seasonal fishing ban, and the shift away from the illegal and unsustainable use of mosquito nets to catch fish.